sandromancuso/cleancoders_openchat/APIs.md

 Status OK - 200

 **Failure**
 Status: BAD_REQUEST - 400 (in case user does not exist)
+Response: "User does not exist."

 ## Retrieve All Users